Faati Ne?

-Faati Ne?
-(Gujarati: ફાટી ને?) is a 2025 Gujarati language comedy horror film directed by Faisal Hashmi and written by Faisal Hashmi and Fenil Dave.
-It stars Hitu Kanodia, Smit Pandya, Akash Zala, Chetan Daiya, and many Australians actors.
-The film is produced by Canus Films, Keshwi Production, and FullPixel Films (Australia), and presented by SP Cinecorp in association with Sun Outdoors.
-Released on 31 January 2025, it received largely positive reviews from both critics and audiences, who praised its thrilling blend of fun, laughter, emotions, drama, and action, along with its cutting-edge VFX and immersive Dolby Atmos sound.
+Faati Ne? is a 2025 Gujarati language comedy horror film directed by Faisal Hashmi and written by Faisal Hashmi and Fenil Dave.
+It stars Hitu Kanodia, Smit Pandya, Hemin Trivedi, along with a large ensemble of Australian actors.
+Released theatrically on 31 January 2025, the film was met with strong positive reception from both critics and audiences.
+It was widely appreciated for its engaging mix of humor, horror, emotion, drama, and action, as well as for its advanced visual effects and immersive Dolby Atmos sound design.

 Plot

 Param Laal and Padam Laal, two dimwitted but well-meaning cops in Melbourne, owe their jobs to their legendary uncle Velji.
 However, their constant blunders get them fired, leaving Param desperate-his daughter's custody hearing is just days away.
-Their ex-boss, Matthew, offers them a way back: spend a night in a supposedly haunted mansion to prove it's not ghost-infested so it can be sold.
-Unaware that the mansion is truly cursed and home to a vengeful spirit, the duo must survive a night of terror, uncover the mansion's dark secrets, and fight for their futures-with Param's daughter and Padam's unspoken love both hanging in the balance.
+Their ex-boss (police commissioner), Matthew, offers them a way back: spend a night in a supposedly haunted mansion to prove it's not ghost-infested so it can be sold.
+Unaware that the mansion is truly cursed and home to a vengeful spirit, the duo must survive a night of terror, uncover the mansion's dark secrets, and fight for their futures, with Param's daughter and Padam's unspoken love both hanging in the balance.
 Can these two bumbling fools outwit a deadly ghost and turn their luck around?